 What Adam did for physical humanity, Jesus Christ does for the spiritual revision.
 He is the starting point of the new humanity, the new creation (2 Corinthians 5:17).
 In him, everyone will be made alive again (1 Corinthians 15:22).
 We are born again.
 We are starting over, this time on the right foot.
 Through Jesus Christ, God is creating the new humanity, and sin and death have no power over this re-creation (Romans 8:2; 1 Corinthians 15:24-26).
 The victory has been won; the temptation has been rejected.

-Of course, we do not yet see the image in all its glory, but we are assured that we will.
-"Just as we have borne the image of the man of dust [Adam], we will also bear the image of the man of heaven [Christ]" (1 Corinthians 15:49).
-Our resurrected bodies will be like Jesus Christ’s: glorious, powerful, spiritual, heavenly, imperishable, immortal (vv.
-42-44).
+We do not yet see the image in all its glory, but we are assured that we will.
+“Just as we have borne the image of the man of dust [Adam], we will also bear the image of the man of heaven [Christ]” (1 Corinthians 15:49).
+Our resurrected bodies will be like Jesus Christ’s: glorious, powerful, spiritual, heavenly, imperishable, immortal (verses 42-44).

 John put it this way: “Beloved, we are God’s children now; what we will be has not yet been revealed.
 What we do know is this: when he is revealed, we will be like him, for we will see him as he is” (1 John 3:2-3).
 We don’t yet see it, but we know it will happen, for we are God’s children, and he will make it happen.
 We will see Christ in his glory, and that means that we will also have a similar glory, able to see spiritual glory.

-And then John adds this pastoral comment: "And all who have this hope in him purify themselves, just as he is pure" (v.
-3).
+Then John adds this pastoral comment: “All who have this hope in him purify themselves, just as he is pure” (verse 3).
 Since we will be like him then, we try to be like him now.

 Through faith in Christ, a sinner becomes a new creation, modeled after the second Adam, Jesus Christ.
 In this age, we are just as physical as Jesus was during his earthly ministry, but we are being refashioned into the spiritual image of God.
 This spiritual change means a change of attitude and behavior, brought about because Christ lives in us and we live by faith in him (Galatians 2:20).

 If we are in Christ, we will bear the image of God perfectly in the resurrection.
-Our minds cannot now fully grasp what that will be like, and we do not know exactly what the "spiritual body" will be, but we know that it will be wonderful.
+We cannot fully grasp what that will be like, and we do not know exactly what the “spiritual body” will be, but we know that it will be extremely good.
 Our gracious and loving God will bless us with as much as we can enjoy, and we will praise him forever!

 When you look at others, what do you see?
 Do you see the image of God, the potential for greatness, the image of Christ being formed?
 Do you see the beauty of God’s plan at work in giving grace to sinners?
 Do you rejoice that he redeems a humanity who went astray?
 Do you rejoice at the majesty of the wonderful plan of God?
 Do you have the eyes to see?